martinodutto/todolist-bot/README.md

 # todolist-bot
 A simple bot that lets you manage a todo-list.
+Find me on Telegram as @DutToDoListBot.

 You can add a new todo-entry to your list by simply entering a message.